Helpico/Helpico/README.md

   <img width="418" height="418" alt="image" src="https://github.com/user-attachments/assets/2a4a27c0-133f-4573-90b0-4ea34047874f" />
 </p>

-## Our Approach: A New Paradigm for Healing and Learning
+## Our Approach: Building the Future of Education in Crisis

-Our approach is built on a revolutionary idea: **the learning process itself can be a gentle and effective form of mental health care & recovery.** We don't just treat the symptoms; we transform the cause of the stress.
-This is **Therapeutic Education**, the approach that answers the question: **What can we do when a child wants to learn, but their trauma won't let them?**
+Our work begins by asking a fundamental question that millions of Ukrainian families now face: **What can we do when a child wants to learn, but their trauma won't let them?**

-To make this a reality, we focus on two interconnected goals:

-*   **Raising National Awareness:** We work to change the conversation among teachers, parents, and policymakers, helping them understand that a child struggling with trauma is not lazy or incapable, but is facing an invisible wall.
-Such youth needs empathy and tailored support, not more pressure.
+Our answer is a new paradigm we call **Therapeutic Education**.
+It is built on a simple truth: before we can help a child, we must first change the environment around them.
+Therefore, our primary mission is to **raise awareness among teachers, parents, and policymakers**, helping them understand that a struggling child is not lazy or incapable, but is facing an invisible, internal wall.

-*   **Providing Practical Tools:** We develop free, science-backed digital solutions that are immediately accessible to any family with a mobile phone.
-Our [**Helpica.me**](https://helpica.me) chatbot provides guidance for adults, while our [**Kotya Motya**](https://kotamota.com) platform offers a universe of educational therapeutic games for children, which rebuild their confidence and capacity to learn.
+To support both the adults and the children, our initiative provides a suite of practical, science-backed digital tools:

+**For Adults (Raising Awareness):** Our **[Helpica.me](https://helpica.me)** chatbot-course provides the immediate, trauma-informed guidance that empowers adults to reduce pressure and create emotionally safe learning environments.

+**For Children (Providing a New Way to Learn):** Our **[Kotya Motya](https://kotamota.com)** platform offers a universe of unique, therapeutic games.
+These are not typical educational apps.
+They are designed to work *with* a child's vulnerable emotional state, rebuilding their confidence and capacity to learn through positive, non-stressful interactions.

+This dual approach—empowering the adults while providing a new kind of tool for the children—is how we begin to transform learning from a source of stress into a process of healing.

 <img width="504" height="288" alt="image" src="https://github.com/user-attachments/assets/6fea99cf-4ed9-4695-9cbf-1cdd5b627026" />
 <br>